gaslight/posts/posts/2013-07-29-dont-fear-svgs.md

 ```
 Here's the [complete JSBin](http://jsbin.com/ujasub/10)

-The cool part is that our chart updates whenever `points` change.
+The cool part is that our chart updates whenever `points` changes.

 This is a fairly static example.
 In our actual implementation, we dynamically calculated the chart size at runtime and calculated x and y points based an array of models.
 We also distilled the chart down into directives so we could just say something like `<line-chart data="{{points}}">`